bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 **Minor changes** are announced 24 hours in advance in the [Rocket.Chat #sso channel.](https://chat.developer.gov.bc.ca/channel/sso) An example of a minor change is tied to small bug fixes or other low-impact changes.

-**Emergency change**s are announced as soon as possible in advance in the [Rocket.Chat #sso channel.](https://chat.developer.gov.bc.ca/channel/sso)  channel.
+**Emergency changes** are announced as soon as possible in advance in the [Rocket.Chat #sso channel.](https://chat.developer.gov.bc.ca/channel/sso).
 An emergency change is performed to recover a failed service, prevent a failure or address a security vulnerability.

 **Medium/Major changes** are announced five (5) business days in advance in the [Rocket.Chat #sso channel.](https://chat.developer.gov.bc.ca/channel/sso)  channel.
 An example of a medium change is an upgrade to the keycloak version number, with limited impacts.